Rahela21/alx-system_engineering-develops/0x01-shell_permissions/README.md

-create a script that swithes the current user to the user betty
+write a script that prints mde effective username of the current user.